pyproj4/pyproj/HOW_TO_RELEASE.md

 ### The wheels

-The wheels are tested with each merge to main.
-However, the arm64 wheels on linux are still built separately.
+Most of the wheels are tested with each merge to main and uploaded to pypi on release in GitHub Actions.
+However, the arm64 wheels are built separately.
 This provides instructions for those wheels:

-1. Update the PR at https://github.com/pyproj4/pyproj-wheels with the release tag, merge, and download wheels.
+1. linux arm64: Update the PR at https://github.com/pyproj4/pyproj-wheels with the release tag & merge.
+The wheels will automatically upload to pypi when the CI runs suceed.

-### Create the release sdist

-1. `python -m pip install build`
-2. `python -m build --sdist`

-### Upload to pypi

-Upload the wheels and the sdist `tar.gz` for the release to pypi.
+2. macos arm64: Download the release wheel artifacts from the Cirrus CI build and upload manually to pypi.

 ### Verify conda-forge build is correct